Netflix raises monthly subscription prices for all plans

 The price will go up by about $1 or $2 per month, depending on the plan.

-If you have the basic Netflix plan that allows for just one stream at a time, your price will increase from $8.99 to $9.99.
+If you have the basic Netflix plan that allows for just one stream at a time, your price will increase from $8.99 to $9.99, according to the company’s website.
 The cost of Netflix’s standard plan, which allows for two simultaneous streams, will now cost you $15.49, up from $13.99.
 Those with the premium plan, allowing for four screens to watch at the same time, will now be paying $19.99, up from $17.99.

 |Subscription plan

-Note: Editor’s Note: This story has been updated to include a statement from Netflix.